LOADING ...

 we made our first debaut ah he needed his dimes

-And there were times he'd a fee
+And there were times receive a fee

 The income of Ol' Doc Brown just went from bad to worse